lazywinadmin/terraform/azure-automationaccount-upload_psmodule/README.md

 We are authenticating using a SPN, see requirements below.

 ## Requirements
-## Authentication using a Service Principal Name account (SPN)
+### Authentication using a Service Principal Name account (SPN)

-Create and Grant permission to the SPN
+Create and Grant appropriate permissions to the SPN, here for example 'Contributor'

 ```
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<subID>"